Deciphering mycological complexity

-The group has pioneered the development of experimental and modelling approaches to understand the relationship between environmental factors on the germination, growth and inhibition of key food spoilage fungi and mycotoxigenic species in a wide range of staple commodities.
+The group has pioneered the development of experimental and modelling approaches to understand the relationship between environmental factors and the life cycle of key food spoilage and mycotoxigenic species to facilitate the development of appropriate control strategies in staple commodities.
 They are now leading international research in the areas of fungi in extreme environments and mycotoxigenic fungi and climate change scenarios in the context of the food security agenda.

-The in depth understanding of the molecular ecology and ecophysiology of key mycotoxigenic fungi is being utilised in the development of minimization and prevention strategies for control of moulds and their mycotoxins.
-The Applied Mycology Group is a dynamic and proactive research group which includes our academic staff, post-doctoral scientists and a group of 6-8 PhD students at any one time.
+The in-depth understanding of the molecular ecology and ecophysiology of key spoilage and mycotoxigenic fungi is being utilised in the development of minimisation and prevention strategies for control of moulds and their mycotoxins.
+The Applied Mycology Group is a dynamic and proactive research group that includes academic staff, post-doctoral scientists and a group of six-eight PhD research students at any one time.

-- Understand the effect that predicted climate changes have on both growth and toxin production by different species and on different substrates
+- Understanding the effect that predicted climate change and extreme environmental events have on both colonisation and toxin production by different species on staple food matrices;

-- Identification of VOCs that can be used as fungal biomarkers for the early detection of fungal spoilage
+- Identification of Volatile Organic Compounds (VOCs) that can be used as fungal biomarkers for the early detection of fungal spoilage;

 - Developing biocontrol microorganisms to control economically important pathogenic fungi and pests, including production and enhancing resilience of formulations;

-- Extraction and purification of high value products with potential antifungal compounds
+- Extraction and purification of high-value products with potential as anti-fungal compounds;

-- Increasing our ability to bioremediate polluted sites using fungal inoculants.
+- Increasing our ability to remediate xenobiotic contamination, especially in terrestrial ecosystems using fungal inoculants.